lmckane/lmckane/README.md

 ### Hi there 👋.
 I'm Liam.

-I'm a senior at George Mason University studying Computer Engineering.
+I'm a graduate of George Mason University with a B.S. in Computer Engineering and am currently employed as a Quality Engineer at Alarm.com
 <!--
 **lmckane/lmckane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.